ruslanmv/ruslanmv.github.io/_posts/2022-05-10-How-to-use-the-parameters-in-Neural-Networks.md

     return model
 ```

+Up to now, we have seen  how to use the activation shape, size and number of parameters.

+However there are further hyperparameters that should know.
+Let us summarize some of them.

 **Learning rate**

 The learning rate defines how quickly a network updates its parameters.

 Low learning rate slows down the learning process but converges smoothly.
 Larger learning rate speeds up the learning but may not converge.